One call before every run

 An iOS running coach that reads your recovery each morning and makes one call: run it, ease in, or back off.
 Designed and built solo in SwiftUI.

-Every run starts with the same questions.
-Am I recovered enough to do what the plan says?
+Every run starts with the same three questions.
+Am I recovered?
 What do I wear?
 What cadence do I hold?
-Strava can't answer them, because it measures runs after they happen.
-Cado is an iOS app I designed and built to answer them before.

 What success looks like